SaahilNotSahil/XanderGPT/README.md

-# Xander - A Discord Bot for Fun and Moderation
+# XanderGPT - An LLM-powered Discord Bot